Agenda

 15.50 – 16.10 Péter Váradi, L’Harmattan Publishing House, Budapest – Open Access Book Publishing and Discovery Platform: AI-Assisted Solutions

-16.10 – 16.30 Jan Brase, University if Gottingen – How we make our services available in the state via Academic Cloud
+16.10 – 16.30 Jan Brase, University of Göttingen – How we make our services available in the state via Academic Cloud

-16.30 – 17.00 Tomas Foltyn, National Library of Czech republic – Modernization of the core library systems – are we looking forward to the successful data big-bang or is the professional „Freddy Krueger“ coming?
+16.30 – 17.00 Tomas Foltyn, National Library of the Czech Republic – Modernization of the core library systems – are we looking forward to the successful data big-bang or is the professional „Freddy Krueger“ coming?

 17.00 – 18.00 Panel discussion on library systems, chaired by David Minor, UCSD